MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-data-retention-deletion.md

 Retention policy configuration is saved, and the analyzed call recording data will be retained until the selected option.

-## Delete seller data
+## Delete agent data

-You can delete seller’s data when a seller is not reporting to you, moved to another team, leaving your organization, or seller requests to delete his data.
-This data includes the seller’s statistics and call history.
-To delete a seller’s data that you don’t want to see in your insights:
+You can delete an agent's data when the agent no longer reports to you, moves to another team, leaves your organization, or the agent requests to delete their data.
+This data includes the agent’s statistics and call history.

+To delete an agent’s data that you don’t want to see in your insights:

-1. Review the perquisites.
-To learn more, see [Prerequisites to setup Conversation Intelligence](prereq-sales-insights-app.md).
+1. Review the prerequisites.
+To learn more, see [Prerequisites to set up call insights](ci-admin-prereqs.md).

 2. Open **call insights** in Customer Service Insights.